karlof002/Football/README.md

 and make a leader board

 # Contact
-EMAILS: a.el-hamaoui@htl-leonding.ac.at, berdankadir12@gmail.com or join our [discord Server](https://discord.gg/bknyd5q)
+EMAILS: a.el-hamaoui@htl-leonding.ac.at, berdankadir12@gmail.com or join our [Discord Server](https://discord.gg/bknyd5q)